amihere2830-programming-python-projects/data_analysis_portfolio/README.md

 # Samuel Amihere - Data Analysis Portfolio
 ## About
 Hi, I'm Samuel!
-I have a technical background and hold a Master of Engineering (MEng) degree in Logistics Engineering (From Beijing Jiaotong University, Beijing-China).
-I majored in logistics information system and data processing.
-I also hold Bachelor of Science (BSc) degree in Mathematics-with-Economics (from the University of Cape Coast, Ghana).
-I had worked for over a year, playing role as Inventory Analyst and an internship as Assistant Machine Learning Engineer.
-I have completed a year software engineering program with ALX Africa, where I specialized in backend development.
-I am open to Software Engineering, Data Engineering and Machine learning roles with great opportunities for career development
+With a Master of Engineering (MEng) in Logistics Engineering from Beijing Jiaotong University and a Bachelor of Science (BSc) in Mathematics-with-Economics.
+My background spans technical fields and data processing.
+My experience includes over a year as an Inventory Analyst, an internship in machine learning, and completing a software engineering program with ALX Africa, focusing on backend development.
+I'm seeking opportunities in Software Engineering, Data Engineering, and Machine Learning to further my career development.
 <br>
 This repository showcases skills, publisize projects and track my progress in Data Analytics and Data Science related topics.
 <br>